-There are brands that have a lot of traffic but actually don’t have many sells or conversions.
+There are brands that have a lot of traffic but actually don’t have many sales or conversions.
 One of the reasons is that they simply fail in their remarketing and retargeting campaigns.

 On average, research shows that only 2% of the people that visit your website end up taking actions that lead to purchase or conversion.